AFTER ACTION REPORT – Updated 7/13/18

 The “smart phone drones” would be freakin’ out!!
 This is why we go here…

-Above: The trusty VS-17 Signal Panel helped our inbound camping buddies find our otherwise concealed site in the forest from points along the distant approach route.
+Above: Speaking of signals, the trusty VS-17 Signal Panel helped our inbound camping buddies find our otherwise concealed site in the forest from points along the distant approach route.
 These things are hard to miss when you want to be seen; don’t leave home without one!

 We worked many Field Day stations plus a lengthy chat on the West Coast MRCG AM net on 3985 kc Saturday night with the GRC-9.
 That net closed and then resumed with many stations also checking in with us on LSB.
 We had the PRC-47 on LSB, a non-standard for us, as the USB radio was Tango Uniform, but we wanted to work LSB stations during Field Day anyway.
 (Looks like a USB post-MRCG AM net may gain some traction into the future, SSB worked well for us.
 3996 USB on Saturdays anyone?)